Ireadycoder/iReady-OverLoad-update/README.md

-patched, uploaded just for reference feel free to modify the code, I don't care also, this isn't even the latest version, it's old.
+patched, uploaded just for reference feel free to modify the code, I don't care also, this isn't even the latest version, it's old. crap I forgot to rename it to deobfuscated.

 <p align="center"><img src="logo.jpg" alt="anti-iready-logo" width="43%" height="30%"/></p>